 A PAN card is a laminated document containing a 10-digit alphanumeric code unique for every taxpayer in India.
 It serves as a valid identity proof and is considered essential for various financial transactions.
 Losing a PAN card can become problematic as you cannot carry out simple tasks like opening a bank account.
+Know how to reapply for a lost pan card.

 The Income Tax Department offers a few ways to get a duplicate card.
 You can submit a request via the official website of NSDL (National Securities Depository Limited) or that of TIN (Tax Information Network of the Income Tax Department).